ImSingee/pyclub/README.md

 __note__:
 if with window, get into /my_env/Scripts/ , then run `activate` in the command line in this directory so as to activate the virtual environment

-### to run the robot:
-`$ python manage.py robot`
-A QR code will generate, you need to scan it and press confirm on your phone to log in your wechat account then the robot(your wechat account)begin listening.Once somebody send sharing in Wechat group chatroom, it can save the sharing info into database.

 # Deploy
 The most easiest way to deploy this webapp by using **gevent**, the related code was included in **manage.py**,